openhab/openhab-docker/README.md

       EXTRA_JAVA_OPTS: "-Duser.timezone=Europe/Berlin"
 ```

-Create the following `docker-compose.yml` for use of Docker volumes and start the container with `docker-compose up -d`
+Create the following `docker-compose.yml` for use of Docker volumes and start the container with `docker compose up -d`

 ```yml
 version: '2.2'